jbrainz/jbrainz/README.md

 - A human frist then an Engineer 👨‍💻👨‍💻
 - A fullstack Javascript developer 🤘🏻
-- I love good music and i love to play the drums 🥁🥁

 - Love working on exciting projects and creating solutions that makes life better.